attempt-this-online/attempt-this-online/docs/installation.md

 support any other system setups.

 Read and follow the steps described in the source code of `setup/setup`, adjusting them to your setup as necessary.

+## Uninstallation
+There is an uninstallation script, `setup/uninstall`, which stops all services and removes all configuration files.
+It does not remove any installed dependencies.